CSEP Certification & Membership Frequently Asked Questions

 After you register and submit all required documents you will receive email confirmation from CSEP and a member package with all of your information.

-Can I get a refund on Practical Skills Reviews/Exams that I register for?
+Can I get a refund on Practical Skills Reviews, Practical Exams, or Theory Exams that I register for?

-There is a no refund policy for practical skills review sessions and exams.
+There is a no refund policy for Practical Skills Review Sessions, Practical Exams, and Theory Exams.